hilllo/lod/README.md

 # Lord of Dominion
 Welcome!
 The project is currently under construction...

-For details, go to the [LoD Wiki](https://github.com/hilllo/lod/wiki).
+For details, go to the [Lord of Dominion Rulebook](https://docs.google.com/document/d/1JB1UluWWGzT4l6cV9s7oQzuhDALIJOzwWLKCGkbXmOo/edit?usp=sharing).

 *Read more: [‘Lord of Dominion’ Postmortem: A practise of game design](http://hilllo.com/lord-of-dominion-postmortem/)*